-• An element of that type is immediately added to the Specification Manager; the element has either the system default element name or a name that you have set up under your own naming conventions

-- The name is highlighted and, if you want to change it, you can immediately type in an alternative name - If the element is a child of an existing element, the entry is added underneath the parent, indented and in a smaller font; the parent element is given a +/- expansion box
+- An element of that type is immediately added to the Specification Manager; the element has either the system default element name or a name that you have set up under your own naming conventions - The name is highlighted and, if you want to change it, you can immediately type in an alternative name - If the element is a child of an existing element, the entry is added underneath the parent, indented and in a smaller font; the parent element is given an expansion arrow or if you have set the 'Specification Type' to '<Any>', the 'New Element' dialog displays.
+You can use this dialog to create an element of any type that the model supports.